OpenPress-ai/openpress.ai/agents/blocks.md

 }
 ```

-This specification allows for flexible and extensible page composition using various block types.
+This specification allows for flexible and extensible page composition using various block types with consistent theming.
 The OpenPress core can use Laravel Blade templating to render these blocks, while other applications could implement their own rendering logic using React or other frontend frameworks.